SriramBaskaran16/SriramBaskaran16/README.md

 # 💫 About Me:
 <br>Hi there! 👋 I'm Sriram Baskaran<br><br><br><br>I'm a passionate Full Stack Developer with a focus on front-end technologies.
 My journey involves crafting delightful user experiences using HTML, CSS, JavaScript, React.js, Bootstrap, and Sass.
 I'm also proficient in backend technologies like Node.js, Express.js, Python, SQL, and MongoDB.
+Git and GitHub are my go-to tools for version control and collaboration.<br>
+### Current Projects:
+🏋️ Currently, I'm working on an exciting project for a gym, aiming to revolutionize the way fitness is approached and managed.<br>
+### Portfolio:
-Git and GitHub are my go-to tools for version control and collaboration.<br><br>Current Projects<br>🏋️ Currently, I'm working on an exciting project for a gym, aiming to revolutionize the way fitness is approached and managed.<br><br>Portfolio<br>Check out my portfolio at www.srirambaskaran.com to explore some of my past projects and learn more about my skills and experiences.<br>
+Check out my portfolio at www.srirambaskaran.com to explore some of my past projects and learn more about my skills and experiences.<br>
 ### Hobbies & Interests:
 When I'm not coding, you can find me:<br><br>🏏 Playing cricket<br>🎬 Binge-watching movies<br>🍻 Hanging out with friends<br>
 ## Let's Connect: